andyxhadji/langextract-bedrock/README.md

-        # LangExtract Bedrock Provider
+# LangExtract AWS Bedrock Provider

-A provider plugin for LangExtract that supports Bedrock models.
+A provider plugin for LangExtract that supports AWS Bedrock models.

 ## Installation